 The Conversion Rate Trends report shows order form conversion rates (order form to purchase) across all accounts and products.

-The Conversion Rate (Product) report shows order form conversion rates (order form to purchase) by account and then by product.
+The Conversion Performance report shows order form conversion rates (order form to purchase) by time frame, then account, and then by product, or by order form template--whichever is selected.

 The Affiliates reporting provides information and insight into top performing affiliates, they’re gross sales, and what each account is paying towards affiliates.